claudiu-cristea/cas/README.md

 Users will be redirected to your CAS server to authenticate.
-If they already have an active session with the CAS server, they will immediately be redirected back to your site and authenticated seemlessly.
+If they already have an active session with the CAS server, they will immediately be redirected back to your site and authenticated seamlessly.
 If not, they will be prompted to enter their credentials and then redirected back to your Drupal site and authenticated.